blxie/blxie.github.io/docs/program/website/my-website.md

 ---
-id: my-new-page
+id: blainet-website
-title: My New Page
+title: BLAINET’S WEBSITE
-description: This is a description of my new page
+description: This is a detail description about how to build a personal website with docusaurus and algolia
 ---

 # BLAINET’S WEBSITE